blewis49/upload_test_repo/README.md

 * Then git push -u origin master  (not certain yet what the -u flag does)

 These actions pushed a README.md file into my new repo on Github.com

+This is a test line to verify my reinstall works and I can push to github.